Comp-coder-4/Retail-Cleaning-Project/00_README.md

 ### Step 2.
 Calculate Price per Unit using Total_Spent/Quantity.

+Price per Unit column had missing values.

-To fill in missing Price values, I used Total_Spent/Quantity.
+To fill in missing Price values, I used Total_Spent/Quantity where possible.

-I found that where Quantity is blank, Total Spent is also blank.
+However, where Quantity was blank, Total Spent was also blank.
+In these cases, I could not calculate Price per Unit.

 ### Step 3.
 Use Look Up Tables to insert values for Item Code to Main Table